-- For AFSCME Police, AFSCME Service, and CWA Support Staff, travel time in excess of the time required to travel from the employee's residence to his/her normal work station, provided it is outside of the normal daily work schedule, should be considered as hours worked.
+- For Non-Exempt AFSCME Police, Non-Exempt AFSCME Service, and Non-Exempt CWA staff, travel time outside of the employee’s daily work schedule that exceeds the time required to travel from the employee's residence to their work station is work time.

-- Any break in such travel time for meals is not compensable and should be subtracted out of the hours worked.
+- Any break in such travel time for meals of 30 minutes or more is not compensable and should be subtracted from the hours worked.

-- If such travel should require overnight lodging, the time that the employee is free to "come and go" as s/he pleases including attending voluntary social events presented as part of the conference, is not considered as time worked.
+- If such travel should require overnight lodging, the time that the employee is free to "come and go" as they please, including attending voluntary social events presented as part of the conference, is not considered time worked.

-- Home/Work Travel: An employee who travels from home before the regular workday and returns to his/her home at the end of the workday is engaged in ordinary commuting, which is not work time.
+- An employee who travels from home before the regular workday and returns home at the end of the workday is engaged in ordinary commuting, which is not work time.

-- Travel time not covered above is not work time.
+- Any travel time not covered above is not work time.

 - University work is performed.

-- Employees can obtain current information concerning reimbursement entitlements and procedures from the departmental account manager or Travel Management Services.
+- Employees can obtain current information concerning reimbursement entitlements and procedures from the unit account manager or Travel Management Services.

 Uniform change time

-- Employees who are required to wear uniforms, but who are not permitted to wear uniforms to and from work, are allowed ten minutes in the scheduled work period for changing into and out of uniforms.
+- Employees who are required to wear uniforms but are not permitted to wear uniforms to and from work are allowed ten minutes in the scheduled work period for changing into and out of uniforms.